codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 | **Support**             | *Introduced:*       | 1                                 |
 +-------------------------+---------------------+-----------------------------------+

-This parameter defines whether or not the node participates in replication.
-When set to ``OFF``, the node remains in the cluster but ceases replication, functioning as a standard standalone MySQL database server.
-No transactions made during this session replicate to the cluster.

-Bear in mind that this parameter does not cause the node to leave the cluster.
-The node continues to communicate with the cluster, it only ceases to replicate transactions from the cluster.
-Additionally, this parameter is a session variable.
-If you set it to global, the setting remains in effect for future sessions.
+This parameter defines whether or not updates made in the current session replicate to the cluster and whether the node applies transactions it receives from the cluster.
+Bear in mind that this is a session variable.
+Defining it through the ``SET GLOBAL`` syntax, causes it to affect future sessions.